 We have noted that financial sustainability is not an objective of a social protection scheme but rather a necessary constraint that it must satisfy.
 To be sure, ensuring the financial sustainability of a pension scheme is not irrelevant to social protection objectives, but restoring financial sustainability to a pension scheme as the sole objective could also leave it falling short of achieving meaningful social protection.
 What is important to emphasize is that when Fund staff discuss the need for policy actions to address fiscal sustainability or short-term budgetary pressures, the policy choices recommended by the Fund staff can have important social protection consequences.
 Thus, beyond a macro-critical focus, to what extent was there an analysis of pension systems by the Fund’s staff in terms of the principal objectives of a social protection policy framework?

-There are two important functions for a pension scheme from the point of view of social protection: (i) addressing the vulnerability of those already elderly to poverty, particularly in the context of a financial crisis in a country and (ii) providing a means to relieve households and individuals of the burden of such social risks as disability, old age, or death of a family member in the future.
+There are two important functions for a pension scheme from the point of view of social protection: (i) addressing the vulnerability to poverty of those already elderly, particularly in the context of a financial crisis in a country and (ii) providing a means to relieve households and individuals of the burden of such social risks as disability, old age, or death of a family member in the future.
 The former relates to the welfare of those already elderly, particularly those receiving pension benefits.
 The latter relates to the perceived viability of the scheme to provide risk protection not only for those close to retirement but for those whose retirement may be two or three decades in the future.
 For the latter, their participation in pension schemes is likely to be critical to their own future old-age support and also to the financial viability of the schemes for current pension support to retirees and those soon-to-be retired.

 Inevitably then, many of the Fund’s policy recommendations on pension reform have implications for how a reduction in the government’s financial burdens for pension support will be distributed among these different cohorts, present and future.
 Does it imply reduced support for current retirees, either now or looking forward in terms of reduced real pensions in the context of inflation?
 Will it throw them into poverty?
 Will it mean their pensions do not keep up with the wages of those in the labor force?
 Should support be reduced along progressive lines, such that better-off groups bear the principal net burden of pension cutbacks (either directly in terms of reduced prospective pensions or higher taxes on their pension income)?
 Or, will the policy choices primarily affect the perceived incentives of those currently working to participate in the pension scheme as they consider the implicit rate of return over their working lives to their participation?
 In other words, the Fund’s pension advice has important distributional implications, both intra- and inter-generationally, and will shape the effectiveness of a pension scheme as a social protection mechanism.